Calga - Kulnura

 Calga - Kulnura has a typical household mix, with a lower-than-average median household size

-Family households account for 71.8% of all households, including 31.2% couples with children, 30.4% couples without children, and 9.3% single parent families.
-Non-family households make up the remaining 28.2%, with lone person households at 24.8% and group households comprising 3.2%.
-The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.
+Family households dominate at 71.8% of all households, comprising 31.2% couples with children, 30.4% couples without children, and 9.3% single parent families.
+Non-family households make up the remaining 28.2%, with lone person households at 24.8% and group households comprising 3.2% of the total.
+The median household size of 2.6 people is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households